light vessel automatic

 house reflection

 The other week I had a roll of film from my old Russian box camera cross-processed, which essentially means ‘deliberately processed in the wrong chemicals’ (in this case, I asked the shop to process my normal negative film in slide film chemicals).
 Consequently, the colours are all wrong in a strangely pleasing way.
-A couple of my favourites are above, and there are some more here.
+A couple of my favourites are above.

 posted in the U.K.5 comments